Thank you for my Christmas GIFT of Knowledge. It's a Powerful weapon to protect your family and friendships of people you care about.

 -- Dr. Leo Trasande, Mt.
 Sinai School of Medicine

-According to the double-standards set by regulators, the "safe" levels of lead in Christmas lights is higher than what would be considered safe in children's toys.
-The study by independent testing organization, Quantez Laboratories, revealed that surface levels of lead on Christmas lights were far higher than the Consumer Product Safety Commission's recommended limit of 15 micrograms for children.
-In fact, Walmart brand lights (which were the highest in surface lead), had levels ranging from 86.6 to 132.7 micrograms.
+According to the double-standards set by regulators, the "safe level" of lead in Christmas lights is higher than what would be considered safe in children's toys.
+A study by the independent testing organization, Quantez Laboratories, revealed that surface levels of lead on Christmas lights were far higher than the Consumer Product Safety Commission's recommended limit of 15 micrograms for children.
+In fact, Walmart brand lights from China were the highest in surface lead.
+They had levels ranging from 86.6 to 132.7 micrograms.

-Many toys that are being made in China contain lead, along with other chemicals such as B.P.A. and cadmium, which have been proven to be dangerous to children.
-The lead-laced toys are already illegal in the United States, but they can be found at almost every U.S. retailer.
-Lead toys from China suddenly began appearing during Christmas of 2007.
-This sudden categorical inclusion before Christmas indicates that the inclusion was intentional, so it is recommended that readers choose only toys which have been made elsewhere.
-This may require extra effort on the part of parents, like for instance, finding gifts online.
-Lead typically appears in Chinese-made toys at Christmas time, when purchases would be the highest, whilst lead likewise always appears in Chinese-made lunch boxes at the beginning of the school year.
-Such coincidences simply do not occur, and intentionally poisoning children is truly evil.
+Toys that are made in China often contain lead, alongside other poisonous chemicals such as BPA and cadmium.
+Lead-laced toys are illegal in the United States, but they can be found at almost every U.S. retailer.
+Lead toys from China suddenly began appearing during the Christmas season of 2007.
+This sudden inclusion just before Christmas indicates that the poisonings were intentional, so it is recommended that readers choose only toys which have been made elsewhere.
+This may require extra effort by parents, such as finding gifts online.
+Lead typically appears in Chinese-made toys at Christmas time, when sales are highest.
+Lead likewise always appears in Chinese-made lunch boxes at the beginning of every school year.
+Such coincidences simply do not occur.
 In more honorable times, this would have been considered an act of war, and the poisoned items would have been immediately removed from retail shelves.
-Most Americans were either not told about, or were distracted away from the anti-freeze that the Chinese were adding to toothpastes that were destined for sale in the United States.
+Most Americans were either not told about, or were distracted away from the anti-freeze that the Chinese were adding to toothpastes being sold in the United States.
 The Chinese told U.S. regulators that the anti-freeze was a "sweetener".
-They also were caught adding the pesticide melamine to 90% of U.S. infant formulas in 2008, which the F.D.A. subsequently helped the food industry cover-up.
-They claimed that the pesticide was to increase the protein content.
+They were also caught adding the pesticide melamine to 90% of U.S. infant formulas in 2008, which the F.D.A. subsequently helped the food industry cover-up.
+They claimed that the pesticide was added to artificially increase the protein content of nutritionally-deficient infant formulas.

-Cadmium is a new poisonous material that is appearing in toys from China.
-It is a method of continuing the poisoning, despite more aggressive lead testing.
-Cadmium levels are not tested, or even regulated, despite it being even more dangerous.
-It is very difficult to chelate cadmium out of the body.
-The addition of cadmium establishes that this is an intentional poisoning, because unlike lead and its ability to improve plastics and paints, there is no justifiable reason to include it.
+Cadmium is the newest poisonous material that is appearing in toys from China.
+Cadmium is being used as a method to continue the poisoning, because of more aggressive lead testing.
+Cadmium levels are not tested, or even regulated; despite it being more harmful.
+It is especially difficult to chelate cadmium out of the body.
+The addition of cadmium establishes that these behaviors are part of an official agenda, because unlike lead with its ability to improve plastics and paints, there is no legitimate reason to include it.

-One of the most dangerous aspects of lead is that it absorbs through the skin.
-So, just touching Christmas lights or trees is enough for it to enter the body.
-The risk increases for young children who will then put their hands in their mouths.
-Those who use lead-laced Christmas lights should wear waterproof gloves when handling the lights, then discard the gloves.
+One of the most dangerous attributes of lead is that it absorbs through the skin.
+Just touching Christmas lights or artificial trees is therefore enough for it to enter into a body.
+The risk increases for young children who put their hands into their mouths.
+Those who use lead-laced Christmas lights should wear waterproof gloves when handling the lights, and then discard the gloves.
 Always keep children away from these lights, and from artificial trees.
+In lieu of what has been happening, we have a moral and patriotic duty to not buy from the Chinese, or American companies that have betrayed us by relocating operations to China.